kywoj/kywoj.github.io/_pages/cv.md

 ---

 ### Education
-Master of Science in Information<br/>
+Master of Science, Information<br/>
+UX Research & Design<br/>
 University of Michigan, May 2019

-Bachelor of Arts in Professional & Technical Writing<br/>
+Bachelor of Arts, Professional & Technical Writing<br/>
 _magna cum laude_<br/>
 Saginaw Valley State University, May 2017<br/>
 Honors thesis: <a href="{{ site.url }}/assets/Wojciechowski-BeyondAnecdotesDisciplinaryLore.pdf">Beyond Anecdotes and Disciplinary Lore: The Case for Usability Research as ‘RAD’ in Writing Center Scholarship</a>